HardwareZone

 HardwareZone is an IT-oriented Internet portal based in Singapore.
-It is operated by Hardware Zone Private Limited, which is a wholly owned subsidiary of SPH Media Trust.
+It is operated by Hardware Zone Private Limited, which is a wholly owned subsidiary of SPH Media.
 Some features of the portal are: IT price lists for several countries, feature articles on technology and forums on a variety of topics.

 History

 HardwareZone was started as an online magazine in August 1998 by five engineering students from the National University of Singapore: Lee Choon Yau, Eugene Low, Poh Swee Hong, Ang Chi Hoe and Jereme Wong.
 After a year, it had become a popular gathering place for Singapore's computer-savvy to discuss hardware and software news.
 By 2000, the website was attracting two million page views a month.
 The founders made plans to turn the website into a full-fledged portal and launch an initial public offering (IPO) to raise capital.
 Had the IPO gone ahead, they would have been the first undergraduates in Singapore to launch one.

 In 2006, HardwareZone was purchased by Singapore Press Holdings for S$7.1 million.
 SPH acquired all the magazine titles published by HardwareZone, which included HardwareMAG (HWM), GameAxis (a computer games magazine), and PHOTOVIDEOi (a digital photography magazine).